rmur/Ruby_project_Music_Shop/README.md

 ### - Description :
-Fully functional web-application with the ability to manage stock levels, adjust prices and add/delete stock components.
+Fully functional web-application.
 The main functionality has been built in Ruby and deployed using Sinatra Framework useing RESTful API.
 The front end purely based on HTML5 and CSS withouth any use of Sass/Less frameworks.

 ### Functionality :